microsoft/IgniteTheTour/DEV - Building your Applications for the Cloud/DEV10/README.md

 Static Websites can be placed behind a CDN or Azure Front Door to cache data closer to the customer.
 This also allows users to access a cached version if Blob storage goes down temporarily.

-Presenter notes:
-* Static Websites is currently in preview.

 #### Azure Front Door

 Azure Front Door Service provides a scalable and secure entry point for fast delivery of your global web applications.
 We will deploy the Product Service and frontend to multiple regions in Azure, and use Front Door as a proxy over the deployments so that each user will be routed from the Front Door instance closest to them to the Product Service or frontend instance that is closest to the Front Door location.

 Front Door can be configured with TLS termination, health probes, caching, custom domains, free managed TLS, etc.

-Presenter notes:
-* Azure Front Door is currently in preview.
-* Front Door has a lot of capabilities.
-Make sure to read about all of what it can do [here](https://docs.microsoft.com/en-us/azure/frontdoor/?WT.mc_id=msignitethetour-github-dev10).
-* Be sure to know the difference between Front Door, CDN, and Traffic Manager.

 ## Additional resources